 Advent is partnering with Life Christian Counseling Network to provide counseling out of our office space in Mt.
 Pleasant.
-Currently, LCCN counselor Ashley Bauman offers counseling apointments at Advent's office on Mondays, Wednesdays, and Fridays.
-To schedule a session with Ashley, call Life directly at 301-292-2778 or fill out this form on Life's website.
+Currently, Ashley Bauman offers counseling appointments at Advent's office on Mondays, Wednesdays, and Fridays, and Chris Brearly offers counseling on Thursday evenings and Saturdays.
+To schedule a session with Ashley or Chris, call Life directly at 301-292-2778 or fill out this form on Life's website.

 ASHLEY BAUMAN, LGPC, MA, NCC

 Ashley Bauman is a graduate of Richmont Graduate University with a Master of Arts in Professional Counseling.
 She is currently pursuing her Ph.D from Regent University in Counselor Education and Supervision.
 She also has a Bachelor’s of Science in Human Development from the University of Georgia.
 Ashley provides individual, couple, premarital, and family counseling services to adults and adolescents.
 She believes that our spiritual health and our emotional health are deeply tied together.
 Ashley views counseling as an important component of our discipleship journey.